Exhibition GO Station: Future

-Exhibition is the southwestern terminus of the proposed Ontario Line.
+Exhibition will be the southwestern terminus of the under-construction Ontario Line.
 The Ontario Line platforms will be north of the current Lakeshore West line tracks.
 The line is targeted for a 2030 opening.
 A much larger station structure is planned as part of that work; as a result, in late 2023 work began on a temporary pedestrian overpass to handle passenger volumes during construction.